zeeshan-shah/pp5-api/README.md

 4. As a site owner/developer, I strive to empower users with the ability to update their tickets, facilitating efficient communication and issue resolution.
 5. As a site owner/developer, I respect user preferences and privacy by allowing them to delete their tickets when no longer needed.

+### Advertisement Management

+1. As an admin, I can create an advertisement to add it to the website.
+2. As an admin, I can edit an existing advertisement to update its details or content.
+3. As an admin, I can delete an advertisement to remove it from the website.
+4. As an admin, I can publish an advertisement on the website so that users can view it.
+5. As a developer, I allow users to contact the admin for advertisement queries.

 ## Technologies Used